AceCentre/ace-aac-calc/README.md

-# Scientific Calculator
+# AAC Based Scientific Calculator

-A scientific calculator project with multiple implementations:
+A scientific calculator project with multiple implementations - all with the aim to work with AAC Software:

 ## Vanilla HTML Calculator
 Located in `/vanilla-html/`